evilmog/ntlmv1-multi/README.md

 And you should have some reversed hashes

-## NTLMv1 with SSP
+## NTLMv1 with ESS/SSP
 SSP changes the server challenge, if you see SSP in your responder because you didn't use --lm or the client is set not to give out a LM response then SSP gets engaged.

 The SSP output looks like this
 ```